edgedelta/docs/docs/configuration/outputs-streams.md

 > **Before you begin**
 >
 > Before you can create an output, you must have available a Datadog API Key.
-> To learn how to create a new Datadog API key, review this [document from Datadog](https://docs.datadoghq.com/account_management/api-app-keys/#add-a-key).
+>   * To learn how to create a new Datadog API key, review this [document from Datadog](https://docs.datadoghq.com/account_management/api-app-keys/#add-a-key).

-In the Edge Delta Admin portal, in the visual editor, when you select **Datadog** as the output type, the following fields will appear:
+Review the following parameters that you can configure in the Edge Delta Admin portal:

 | Parameter | Description | Required or Optional |
 | :--- | :--- | :--- |